Professor; Director, Graduate Program in Sociology

 Mather Memorial Building 230

-Jessica currently serves as Co-Editor (with Dr. Roland J. Thorpe, Jr. of Johns Hopkins School of Public Health) of the series Annual Review of Gerontology and Geriatrics.
+Jessica currently serves as Editor-in-Chief of Journal of Gerontology: Social Sciences (2021 – 2024).
+Jessica also serves as Co-Editor (with Dr. Roland J. Thorpe, Jr. of Johns Hopkins School of Public Health) of the series Annual Review of Gerontology and Geriatrics.
 She served as volume editor for Volume 40, 2020, on Economic Inequality in Later Life.

-She is also Associate Editor of Journal of Gerontology: Social Sciences and serves on the Editorial Boards of Journal of Aging and Health, Research on Aging, and Journal of Aging and Social Policy.
-Jessica currently serves on the Advisory Board for the Resource Center for Minority Data at ICPSR.
+Jessica also serves on the Editorial Boards of Journal of Aging and Health, Research on Aging, and Journal of Aging and Social Policy.
+Jessica has a position on the Advisory Board for the Resource Center for Minority Data at ICPSR.
 She also recently completed terms as Chair of the Section on Aging and the Life Course in the American Sociological Association and Member-at-Large for the Behavioral and Social Sciences section of the Gerontological Society of America.

 Some of her previous work focused on issues of access to healthy food in disadvantaged urban neighborhoods.
 Jessica is featured on NetWellness.com discussing family-based strategies for healthy eating.
 She also completed a cooking-based intervention project for residents of public housing.
 The project was featured on WVIZ in a story on Be Well: Obesity – Poverty and Food Deserts.